premchander-revature/interviewquestions/Java Automation/testing-automation.md

 ---

-46. What is used of Select class?
+46. What is used for the Select class?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)